20 of the Best Winter Wedding Bouquets

 6. Winter Wedding Bouquets with Pine Cones and Evergreens

 If you adore the holidays and want to go all out with Christmas wedding bouquets for you and your bridal party, go for it!
-Pine cones can certainly take the place of flowers.
+Pine cones can undoubtedly take the place of flowers.
 In fact, use evergreens and eucalyptus to create even more texture.
 Feathers can also add an unexpected element to your winter bouquet.

 Christmas Wedding Bouquet with Pine Cones Winter